-A quasi-state of exception operates under Hungarian legislation, entitled “state of crisis due to mass migration”.
-The state of crisis can be ordered by a government decree, on the joint initiative of the National Directorate-General for Aliens Policing (NDGAP) and the Police, for a maximum of 6 months to certain counties or the entirety of the country.
-Once in effect, among others, the Hungarian Defence Forces are tasked with the armed protection of the border and with the assistance of the police forces in handling issues related to migration.
+A quasi-state of exception operates under Hungarian legislation, entitled ‘state of crisis due to mass migration’.
+The state of crisis can be ordered by a government decree, on the joint initiative of the NDGAP and the Police, for a maximum of 6 months to certain counties or the entirety of the country.
+Once in effect, among others, the Hungarian Defence Forces are tasked with the armed protection of the border and assistance to the police forces in handling issues related to migration.
 The state of crisis due to mass migration has been in effect in the two counties bordering Serbia (Bács-Kiskun and Csongrád) since 15 September 2015, and in the four counties bordering Croatia, Slovenia and Austria (Baranya, Somogy, Vas, Zala) since 18 September 2015.
 On 9 March 2016, the state of crisis was extended to the entire territory of Hungary.
-This has been extended ten times since then and is currently in effect until 7 September 2021.
+This has been extended 13 times since then and is currently in effect until 7 March 2023.

 During this state of crisis, special rules apply to third-country nationals unlawfully entering and/or staying in Hungary and to those seeking asylum, including: